 The members of four laboratories research about development, evolution, and ecosystem.

-Larvae of butterflies feed special host plants.
-We aim to understand of biological interaction between insects and plants by identification of mechanism for host recognition in chemosensory hair on fore-tarsi.
+Female butterflies innately know suitable plants for their larvae in spite of not eat leaves because they drink nectar.
+We aim to understand of biological interaction between insects and plants through identification of molecular mechanisms for host recognition in chemosensory hair on foreleg tarsi of adult female butterflies.

 Studying on molecular phylogeny and evolution of arthropods, especially insects, and mutualism and co-evolution between figs and fig wasps.

 To understand the deep origins of animal diversity, we compare mechanisms of development and cell-cell adhesion mainly using Drosophila and the spider Parasteatoda tepidariorum.

 Fundamental structure of vertebrate species is found in pharyngulae on the course of early development.
 To know how this structure is established, we study morphogenesis of amphibians in terms of ontogeny and phylogeny.

 We quest for an expression of a scientific idea and its research result.

 A unique expression is a great source for new ideas.